 I used to buy a lot of jarred spice blends.
 It was easy and convenient; after all, some blends have over a dozen different spices in them.
 The better I got at cooking, however, the more I bought a large variety of different spices and learned how to combine them for the best flavor.
 Then it made much more sense to make my own spice blends and even foods like curry paste and chili sauce.
 It’s easier than you think.
 Here’s how to make your own spice blends and condiments and add personal flavor to your dishes.

 Why Make Your Blends

 Even though store-bought spice blends and pastes are convenient, they have their downsides.
 Firstly, you might not like all the spices in the pre-made blends.
 Some people can’t stand cilantro or maybe the blend is way too spicy for you.
 When you make your own, you choose what goes in the blend and what doesn’t.
 You choose how spicy to make it.

 Secondly, ever read the label of a spice blend and it says “spices” on the label but doesn’t specify what those spices are?
 That’s so frustrating.
-The blends might contain a lot of salt, additives or MSG.
+The blends might contain a lot of salt or additives.
 When I make my blends, I decide how much salt, if any, goes into them.

 A third benefit to making your own is that you can make exactly the amount you need.
 Maybe you need a jerk blend for a dish but it’s not something you’ll make often.
 Why buy a whole jar that will collect dust on your shelf when you can make what you need for just that recipe and save money?